-Reasonable values are: L < 100nH, C < 100pF, R < 10 ohm.
-Min must be less than typ and typ less than max.
+Reasonable values for signal pins are: L < 100nH, C < 100pF, R < 10 ohm.
+Minimum must be less than Typical and Typical less than Maximum.

 The IBISCHK program detects typographical errors such as omitting the scaling factor following a number value, by checking against higher limits: L < 1000 nH, C < 1000 pF, R < 50 ohm.
-An R\pkg value of 1000 would easily fail this test, for example.
+An R_pkg value of 1000 would easily fail this test, for example.
 This IQ check, with its lower limits, will detect other errors such as extra digits or measurement error.

-The min and max values of these parasitics should represent the range spanned by the actual pin parasitics for signal pins.
-The typical value should fall between the min and max values; typically it is the average of the signal pin parasitics, but it need not be.
-The power and ground pins should NOT be included in the determination of the [Package] parasitics.
+The Minimum and Maximum values of these parasitics should represent the range spanned by the actual pin parasitics for signal pins.
+The Typical values should fall between the Minimum and Maximum values; typically it is the average of the signal pin parasitics, but it need not be.
+Methods and assumptions used, such as whether power and ground pins are included in the determination of the [Package] parasitics, should be documented as comments.